Project management is like a safari in the wild. You never know what’s hiding in the bushes.

 - Have shared dashboards and other project documents for extra transparency.

 - Specify rules for project updates (when, where, and how often) to avoid unnecessary pinging and pushing, and lower the tensions among the team members.
+This can be monitored through time management systems.

 - What has been done last week and what is going to be done this week?